carj/pyPreservica/docs/api.rst

     Updates the title and description of an entity
     The security tag and parent are not saved via this method call

-    :param Entity entity: The entity (asset, folder, content_object) to be updated
+    :param entity: The entity (asset, folder, content_object) to be updated
+    :type  entity: Entity
     :return: The updated entity
     :rtype: Entity